penguicky/Sideload/README.md

 5. Enter it in the "Imgur API Key" in the settings.

-  Added ability to upload and delete images to Imgur Multiple images (album creation) fails at first but works the next time.
+  Added ability to upload and delete images to Imgur.
+  Multiple images (album creation) fails at first but works the next time.

 # From